greyli/twilio-presentation/README.md

 (venv) $ pip install -r requirements.txt
 ```

-Rename the `.env.example` to `.env`, fill the variables in it (You will need to register a free [Twilio account](http://www.twilio.com/referral/w6qBg0)).
+Rename the `.env.example` to `.env`, fill the credential variables in it (You will need to register a free [Twilio account](http://www.twilio.com/referral/w6qBg0)).

 Run the application with:
 ```
 (venv) $ flask run
 ```

-Then open http://localhost:5000 on two or more tabs to test.
+Now open http://localhost:5000, enter the username and the default password `test` to start the presentation, then open more tabs to test.